 - 1. Boot the system and bring up a command prompt: - a.
-Type CMD into the Start menu search bar. - b.
-Right-click the Command Prompt app. - c.
+Type ${\tt CMD}$ into the Start menu search bar. - b.
+Right-click the Command Prompt app.

+- c.
 Click the Run as administrator button. - 2.
 Type Cmd.exe /c start /wait Rundll32.exe advapi32.dll, ProcessIdleTasks - 3.
 Do not interact with the system until the command completes. - 4.
 After the command completes, wait 5 minutes before running the test. - 5.
 To launch the benchmark, double-click the 3DMark desktop icon. - 6.
 At the 3DMark Benchmark screen, click Run Ice Storm Unlimited. - 7.
 When the benchmark run completes, record the results. - 8.
-Complete steps 1 through 7 two more times, and report the median of the three runs.
+Repeat steps 6 and 7, except run Ice Storm Extreme. - 9.
+Complete steps 1 through 8 two more times, and report the median of the three runs.